Confidence bands for multivariate and time dependent inverse regression models: Time dependent regression functions

 We assume that $\psi$ does not depend on the time and the operator $T_{\psi}$ is defined by

-This assumption is reasonable in the context of imaging where the function $\psi$ corresponds to the point spread function (\cite{berbocdes2009}).
-If it is not satisfied, i.e. the convolution operator effects all coordinates, the problem can be modeled as in Section \ref{sec3}.
+This assumption is reasonable in the context of imaging where the function $\psi$ corresponds to the point spread function (Bertero \textit{et al.} \cite{berbocdes2009}).
+If it is not satisfied, that is, the convolution operator effects all coordinates, the problem can be modeled as in Section~\ref{sec3}.

-For a precise statement of the results we will add an index to the Fourier operator ${\cal F}$ which gives the dimension of the space under consideration.
-We will write ${\cal F}_{d+1}$ if the Fourier transform is taken over the whole space $\R^{d+1}$ and ${\cal F}_d$ to denote Fourier transformation with respect to the spatial dimensions.
-By the same considerations as given in Section \ref{sec3} we obtain an estimator $\check f$ for the function $f_t$
+For a precise statement of the results, we will add an index to the Fourier operator $\mathcal{F}$ which gives the dimension of the space under consideration.
+We will write $\mathcal{F}_{d+1}$ if the Fourier transform is taken over the whole space $\R^{d+1}$ and $\mathcal {F}_d$ to denote Fourier transformation with respect to the spatial dimensions.
+By the same considerations as given in Section~\ref{sec3}, we obtain an estimator $\check f$ for the function $f_t$

-where $G^{d+1}_{(n,m)}$ denotes the grid $\{-n,\ldots,n\}^d\times\{-m,\ldots,m\}$ and the kernel $\check K_n$ is given by
+where $G^{d+1}_{(n,m)}$ denotes the grid $\{-n,\ldots,n\}^d\times\{ -m,\ldots,m\}$ and the kernel $\check K_n$ is given by

-Here the function $\check\eta:\R^{d+1}\rightarrow\R$ satisfies condition A and $h_t=h_t(n)$ is an additional sequence of bandwidths referring to the time domain.
-For the asymptotic analysis we require a modified version of Assumption B.
+Here the function $\check\eta\dvtx \R^{d+1}\rightarrow\R$ satisfies condition \ref{assA} and $h_t=h_t(n)$ is an additional sequence of bandwidths referring to the time domain.
+For the asymptotic analysis, we require a modified version of Assumption \ref{assB}.